TheBevyFlock/bevy_new_2d/README.md

 ## Release your game

 This template uses [GitHub workflows](https://docs.github.com/en/actions/using-workflows) to run tests and build releases.
-See [CI / CD](README-CI-CD.md) for more information.
+See [Workflows](docs/workflows.md) for more information.

-# License
+## License

 The source code in this repository is licensed under any of the following at your option: